bacionejs/scramble/README.md

 - Letters can be reused.
 For example, `lesp` gives `spell`.

 Penalties:
-- -3 for clicking Rack
+- -3 for clicking Rack (complete to get new)
-- -1 for clicking Back
+- -1 for clicking Back (discourages spamming)

-In otherwords, try to complete a Rack.
-Completely a Rack automatically gives new Rack.
-Back (backspace) is also a penalty, try to think the word before typing...discourages spamming.

 Reveal is free.
 Maybe I'll make it decrement score for every second it is open.